ssomers/Bron-Kerbosch/README.md

 [More information on Wikipedia](http://en.wikipedia.org/wiki/Bron-Kerbosch_algorithm).

-Most algorithms variants are described in the 2008 paper by F. Cazals & C. Karande, “A note on the problem of reporting maximal cliques”, Theoretical Computer Science, 407 (1): 564–568, doi:10.1016/j.tcs.2008.05.010.
+Some algorithm variants (IK_*) are described in the 2008 paper by F. Cazals & C. Karande, “A note on the problem of reporting maximal cliques”, Theoretical Computer Science, 407 (1): 564–568, doi:10.1016/j.tcs.2008.05.010.

 ## License